Bleed the Sky (band): New lineup, Murder the Dance, and hiatus (2007–2009)

 Bleed the Sky went into the studio on April 11, 2007, to record their second album.
 It was produced by Fear Factory's Christian Olde Wolbers; Ben Schigel mixed, and Matt Rosebery mastered.
 They finished recording in July 2007, but due to lineup changes and internal struggles, post-production was delayed several months.
 Justin Warrick joined the band and replaced David Culbert.
 The album is titled Murder the Dance and features a special guest appearance by Jeremy Hall from Audkik as a vocalist on one of the tracks.
 It was released on June 10, 2008, on Nuclear Blast Records in the US, and on Massacre Records in Europe.
 On May 10, the band released two new songs from the album entitled "Sullivan" and "Bastion".
 On their MySpace page, lead singer Noah Robinson discussed the making of the new album:

 "Our inspiration for this album was listening to all the stuff we grew up on.
 During every part of this recording, we had some sort of drink in our hand.
 We wanted to be relaxed and comfortable.
 We're finally putting out the record that nearly killed us.
 This is exactly what we wanted to do from the beginning, but we just weren't really sure how.
 We wanted to make the end-all, be-all record, and I think we accomplished that.
 Everything on this album is blood, sweat, and tears, even the hidden track.
 The first part of it are voicemails that somebody left us, and the second part was kind of last-minute.
 When you hear it, you can tell.
 It was played on Quincy Jones' piano at Westlake Studios in Beverly Hills.
 Bottom line, we can't wait to hit the road again and show everyone the new BLEED THE SKY!!!"

 Bleed the Sky shot a video in Oklahoma for "Sullivan" with David Brodsky (Hate Eternal, The Red Chord, Soilent Green) which debuted on Headbanger's Ball on October 4, 2008.
 Guitarist Rob Thornton left Bleed the Sky in the beginning of 2009 due to their extensive touring schedule.
 Bleed the Sky continues on with one guitarist, Justin Warrick.
 Shortly after, Rob Thorton's departure, Bleed the Sky completed a successful tour as direct support for Soulfly in 2009.
 Bleed the Sky also did a successful headlining tour with support from Straight Line Stitch, Ekotren and Within Chaos.
-November 1, 2009, former guitarist, Rob Thorton suddenly passed away at his home in Texas at the age of 35.
+November 1, 2009, former guitarist, Rob Thorton suddenly died at his home in Texas at the age of 35.
 Bleed the Sky went on hiatus.